Student Rights and Responsibilities

-- A quorum shall consist of 5 persons, with at least 3 being students and one being a faculty or staff representative.
-If the quorum is not met and at least 3 people are present with one being a student, the respondent can request the hearing proceed with those in attendance.
+A quorum shall consist of five (5) persons, with at least three (3) being students and one being a faculty or staff representative.
+If the quorum is not met and at least three (3) people are present with one being a student, the respondent can request the hearing proceed with those in attendance.

 The Director of Student Life and Services may remove a board member for justifiable cause.
 A Board member may appeal their removal to the Associate Vice President of Student Affairs.
 Decisions of the Associate Vice President are final.

 If a board member resigns, cannot serve, or is removed from office, the Director of Student Life and Services will select an alternate to fill the vacancy.
 The alternate will correspond to the position vacated, be it student, faculty, or staff.

 Disciplinary hearings shall follow these guidelines:

-- 3 business days prior to the hearing, the Director of Student Life and Services will make available to the respondents
+Three business days prior to the hearing, the Director of Student Life and Services will make available to the respondents: